storiny/obelisk/README.md

 # Obelisk (TS)

-> Custom port of [obelisk.js](https://github.com/nosir/obelisk.js) to TypeScript, side effects free.
+> Custom port of [obelisk.js](https://github.com/nosir/obelisk.js) to TypeScript, free of side effects.

 obelisk.js is a JavaScript library for building isometric pixel objects.